alfrededwin/Readify/README.md

   2. Busy lifestyle → all in one app will help to be organized and productive
   3. Distracting digital noise → need a tool to get back on track to resume from where left off

-Last edited by : Adam
+Last edited by : Adam Ameen